ConservationInternational/trends.earth/docs/source/for_users/training/landdegradation.rst

 Calculating soil organic carbon with custom data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once you have imported a custom soil organic carbon dataset, it is possible to
-calculate soil organic carbon degradation from that data.
+   Once you have imported a custom soil organic carbon dataset, it is possible to calculate soil organic carbon degradation from that data.
 To do so, first
-ensure the custom soil organic carbon data is loaded within QGIS (see
+   ensure the custom soil organic carbon data is loaded within QGIS (see:ref:`load_custom_soc`).
-:ref:`load_custom_soc`).

 1. Search for the Trends.Earth toolbar within QGIS, and click on the Trends.Earth icon.